chef/automate/components/docs-chef-io/content/automate/ha_remove_single_node_from_cluster.md

 - The IPs provided must be associated with a node in your HA setup.
 - Automate instance count cannot be less than 1.
 - Chef Server instance count cannot be less than 1.
-- Open search instance count cannot be less than 3.
+- OpenSearch instance count cannot be less than 3.
 - PostgreSQL instance count cannot be less than 3.

 {{< /note >}}